thriveweb/cosmetic-medical/content/pages/home.md

   benefits: >-
     Transparency of costs associated with your treatment

-    Fixed price on your dental work with no surprises
+    Fixed price on your work with no surprises

     Conveniently open 7 days per week